 In this paper we address one such concern, which pertains to hiding the identity of the sender of more sensitive requests (e.g. for the local campaign headquarters of a given political party, spiritual center for a given religion, etc.) in order to keep her interests private.
 The sender's identity must be protected even against attackers who, via hacking or subpoenas, gain access to a) the request (from the LBS provider's log) and b) to the locations of the mobile user and other nearby users at the time of the request (from the wireless service provider) and c) who know the "design" of the system used to provide this protection.
-The assumption c) about the attackers is based on a well accepted principle of designing a private and secure system - "The design is not secret" [24].
+The assumption c) about the attackers is based on a well accepted principle of designing a private and secure system - "The design is not secret" [21].
 This is indeed a realistic threat since an attacker with subpoena powers (e.g. a federal agency) or a disgruntled ex-employee can obtain the "design" of the system.

-In the context of LBS, the best-studied identity protection measure is known as sender k-anonymity [17], which is intended to guarantee that the request log and precise location information are insufficient to distinguish among the actual requester and k-1 other possible requesters.
-Typical sender anonymization algorithms [16], [23], [17], [27] are based on hiding the sender's precise location in the request, substituting instead a cloak, i.e. a region containing this location.
+In the context of LBS, the best-studied identity protection measure is known as sender k-anonymity [16], which is intended to guarantee that the request log and precise location information are insufficient to distinguish among the actual requester and k-1 other possible requesters.
+Typical sender anonymization algorithms [15], [20], [16], [24] are based on hiding the sender's precise location in the request, substituting instead a cloak, i.e. a region containing this location.
 The cloak is usually chosen from among regions of a pre-defined shape (circular, rectangular, etc.), to include at least k-1 other mobile users.
 To maximize the utility of the answer to the service request, usually the tightest cloak containing k users is picked.
 We refer to these utility-maximization policies of choosing cloaks as k-inside.

-In the version of sender k-anonymity provided by the kinside policies [16], [23], [27], the principle that the design of a system is not secret is ignored.
+In the version of sender k-anonymity provided by the kinside policies [15], [20], [24], the principle that the design of a system is not secret is ignored.
 Therefore, such privacy guarantee does not hold against an attacker who knows the "design" i.e. the policy used to pick the cloaks for locations.
 The next example illustrates how an attacker who knows the cloaking policy ("policy-aware" attacker) can identify the sender when the cloaks are selected using a k-inside policy.

 Example 1.
-Figure I shows the 2-inside policy obtained using the algorithm described in [23] for the location database of Table I. The algorithm assumes a static quad-tree based partitioning of a geographic space and uses quadrants and subquadrants (combination of two adjacent quadrants) as possible cloaks.
-For a given requester, the algorithms picks the smallest cloak (containing the requester) that contains k-1 other users.
+Figure I shows the 2-inside policy obtained using the algorithm described in [20] for the location database of Table I. The algorithm assumes a static quad-tree based partitioning of a geographic space and uses quadrants and sub-quadrants (combination of two adjacent quadrants) as possible cloaks.
+For a given requester, the algorithm picks the smallest cloak (containing the requester) that contains k-1 other users.
 For k=2 the algorithm cloaks A and B to R_1 , C to R_3 and S and T to R_2 .
 Since each of these cloaks contains at least 2 locations this is a 2-inside policy.
 Assume there is an attacker that has access to the location database D_1 (via hacking or subpoena) and is "design-aware" i.e. knows the 2-inside policy used to provide sender 2-anonymity.
-If this attacker observes an LBS service request with cloak R_3 , he can identify the sender as C!.
+If this attacker observes an LBS service request with cloak R_3 , he can identify the sender as C!. \square k-sharing [11].
+We show (in Section VI) that since the policyaware attacker is not considered, these additional constraints also fail to provide sender k-anonymity.

-The privacy guarantee of the k-inside policy have been refined by additional constraints such as k-reciprocity[17] and k-sharing [11].
-We show (in Section VII) that since the policy-aware attacker is not considered, these additional constraints also fail to provide sender k-anonymity.
+The privacy guarantee of the k-inside policy have been refined by additional constraints such as k-reciprocity[16] and